 The Hornaday awards are well established but under-utilized.
-Our goal is to award a bare minimum of 5 Hornaday Badges yearly by the end of 2018.
-If you want to earn a Hornaday Award and are willing to take on a significant service project, we want to help you get there!
+We awarded six in 2019 and want to award at least 10 Hornaday Badges yearly by the end of 2021.
+If you want to earn a Hornaday Award, we are here to help you!

 What the Awards Are